Sierra de Espadan

 About Sierra de Espadan

-Sierra de Espadan Natural Park protects the largest area of cork oak forest in the Valencian Community, encompassing approximately 31,182 hectares of mountain landscape in Castellon province.
-The park's siliceous geology—unusual in a region dominated by limestone—creates the acidic soil conditions required by cork oak, making this forest type's presence here a biogeographic anomaly of considerable scientific interest.
+Sierra de Espadán Natural Park protects the largest area of cork oak forest in the Valencian Community, encompassing approximately 31,180 hectares of mountain landscape in Castellón province.
+[1] The park's siliceous geology—unusual in a region dominated by limestone—creates the acidic soil conditions required by cork oak, making this forest type's presence here a biogeographic anomaly of considerable scientific interest.
 The rugged terrain of deep valleys and rocky ridges preserves one of the most intact Mediterranean forest ecosystems on the eastern Iberian Peninsula.

 Wildlife Ecosystems

 The extensive forest supports Bonelli's eagle, golden eagle, and eagle owl, with the oak woodland providing habitat for wild boar, genet, and badger.
-The park's rivers harbor otter populations, while the varied terrain hosts diverse reptile and amphibian communities including the Mediterranean chameleon.
+The park's rivers harbour otter populations, while the varied terrain hosts diverse reptile and amphibian communities, including several snake and lizard species characteristic of the Iberian Mediterranean zone.

 Flora Ecosystems